webplatform/docs/tutorials/offline/index.md

 {{Tutorial
 |Content=== Caching the App ==

 [http://www.whatwg.org/specs/web-apps/current-work/#applicationcache App Cache] allows caching of static resources like images, CSS, and Javascript.
-Using <code>AppCache</code>, these resources only need to be requested the first time the app is run, or whenever it is updated. <code>AppCache</code> is currently supported on Chrome 10.0+, Firefox 3.6+, IE 10.0, Opera 10.6+, Safari 4.0+ and on iPhone 2.1+, Android 2.0+.
+Using AppCache, these resources only need to be requested the first time the app is run, or whenever it is updated.
+AppCache is currently supported on Chrome 10.0+, Firefox 3.6+, IE 10.0, Opera 10.6+, Safari 4.0+ and on iPhone 2.1+, Android 2.0+.
 For up-to-date compatibility support, check out [http://www.caniuse.com/#search=appcache CanIUse.com's support table].

-You can enable <code>AppCache</code> by including a simple text file, called a cache manifest, that specifies which resources should be preloaded and cached for offline access.
+You can enable AppCache by including a simple text file, called a cache manifest, that specifies which resources should be preloaded and cached for offline access.
 All HTML pages should reference this manifest file by including the <code>manifest</code> attribute in the html tag.
 Here's an example.

  &lt;html manifest="myapp.appcache">
    ...